Top Dividend Stocks To Consider In November 2024

 Simply Wall St Dividend Rating: ★★★★☆☆

-Overview: PTT Public Company Limited, along with its subsidiaries, operates in the petroleum industry across Thailand and internationally, with a market capitalization of approximately THB942.58 billion.
+Overview: Cuckoo Holdings Co., Ltd., along with its subsidiaries, manufactures and sells electric heaters and daily necessities in South Korea and internationally, with a market cap of approximately ₩708.59 billion.

-Operations: PTT Public Company Limited's revenue is primarily derived from its Downstream Petroleum - International Trading segment at THB2.07 billion, followed by Downstream Petroleum - Petrochemicals and Refining at THB1.38 billion, Upstream Petroleum and Natural Gas - Natural Gas at THB602.37 million, Downstream Petroleum - Oil and Retail at THB733.67 million, New Business and Sustainability (NBS) at THB120.10 million, and Upstream Petroleum and Natural Gas - Petroleum Exploration and Production at THB315.42 million.
+Operations: Cuckoo Holdings Co., Ltd. generates its revenue through the manufacturing and sale of electric heaters and daily necessities both domestically in South Korea and internationally.

 -